GRaonix/Idle-Warrior/README.md

 (Green and red);
 The player will move a bit with each hit/swing and the ennemy too.\
 Fade out animation when someone gets defeated.\
-Scrolling hit damage on top of player head (done and received), experience and gold earned.
+Scrolling hit damage on top of player head (done and received), experience and gold earned.\
+Top bar with HP / Gold / Experience / (Diamonds).

 Main UI :
 ========